apoco/cycle-electron-driver/README.md

 ##### recentDocs

-The recentDocs object has the following available sinks:
+The `recentDocs` object has the following available sinks:

 * `add$`    - The strings produced by this observable will be added to the OS's recent documents for the app
 * `clear$`  - When this observable produces values, it clears the recent documents for the app

+##### newChromiumParam$

+The `newChromiumParam$` sink should produce objects with the following properties:

+* `switches`  - An `Array` of objects with a required `switch` and optional `value` property to be appended to the Chromium parameters
+* `args`      - An `Array` of strings that will be used for additional command-line arguments to Chromium

+Note that these are write-only and cannot be undone.
+In other words, you cannot remove a switch or argument once it has been included.

 ##### userTask$